damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. When individual team members go above and beyond their regular responsibilities to achieve outstanding results.
    * We recognize their accomplishments on the #thanks channel and, on occasion, by awarding a discretionary bonus.
-   * Managers can recommend their direct reports to the CEO for a $1,000 (or local currency equivalent) bonus.
+   * Managers can recommend their direct reports to their manager for a $1,000 (or local currency equivalent) bonus.
    * Once approved, the manager announces the “who” and “why” on the next team call.
 The "why" must be directly related to our [values](#values).
 For example, awards have been given to team members who:
    1. Make it their purpose in life to create simple and boring solutions,
    2. Continuously demonstrate efficiency, collaboration, kindness or quirkiness,